toggledbits/Reactor-docs/README.md

 ## Building and Previewing

+The "Material" theme is required: `pip install mkdocs-material`

 To build (using *mkdocs* 1.0.4): `mkdocs build`

 To test: `mkdocs serve [-a IP:PORT]` (default server on localhost:8000)